 Unlike seeds and plants you buy from catalogs and nurseries, indigenous common weeds are naturally suited to the sun, soil, and water conditions of your garden.
-That’s why it’s so hard to get rid of weeds after they’ve taken root.
+That’s why weed control is so hard.

 But if you prevent weed seeds from germinating, your garden will be weed-free.
 Here are some surefire ways to keep weeds from growing in the first place.